alokchoudhary01/ta/README.md

 Please, let me know about any comment or feedback.

-Also, I am a software freelance focused on Data Science using Python tools such as Pandas, Scikit-Learn, Backtrader, Zipline or Catalyst.
+Also, I am a Software Consultant focused on Data Science using Python tools such as Pandas, Scikit-Learn, Backtrader.
 Don't hesitate to contact me if you need something related with this library, Python, Technical Analysis, AlgoTrading, Machine Learning, etc.